 This, of course, primarily affects games.
 If your game is crashing suddenly, you should check these two things first:

-- Additional programs presence and version like: DirectX, redistributables, NET Framework or some 3rd-party clients.
+- If additional programs and versions are present(like DirectX, redistributables, NET Framework or some 3rd-party clients)

 - GPU drivers.